jona-sassenhagen/statfail/nuisance_failure.md

 That is, in the case of medical studies with randomization checks, experimental validity is achieved by selecting subjects from a given population and randomizing their assignment to treatment.
 In the case of studies in the brain and behavioral sciences, stimuli are constructed so as to differ on one factor which we highly expect to be correlated with others, e.g. word frequency and word length, and the concern of researchers is not if assignment was random (in fact, it is known to not have been random), but if stimuli differ systematically on factors expected to impact the dependent variable of interest.
 We are not aware of similar discussions in the psychological, linguistic or neurocognitive literature.
-Nonetheless, the clinical trial literature provides important considerations for experimental design choices e.g. by discussing the proper way of blocking and matching [@imai.king.etal:2008jrss], and can thus inform preparing stimulus sets or participant groups even for non-clinical experiments.
+Nonetheless, the clinical trial literature provides important considerations for experimental design choices, e.g. the proper way of blocking and matching [@imai.king.etal:2008jrss], and can thus inform preparing stimulus sets or participant groups even for non-clinical experiments.

 # Prevalence
-We performed a literature survey of neurolinguistic studies to estimate the prevalence of inferential tests of nuisance factors (see Methods section).
+We performed a literature survey of neurolinguistic studies to estimate the prevalence of inferential tests of nuisance factors.

 ## Qualitative impressions
 Instances of the error can be easily found not only in recent, but also in older publications, such as this example from the 1980s:

-> the two prime categories were equivalent in text frequency ([...] et al., 1971), and in length (both $t$'s < 1.1)
+> the two prime categories were equivalent in text frequency [...], and in length (both $t$'s < 1.1)

-Here, the authors deduce equivalence (acceptance of the null) from a failed test (in this case, a test that leads the authors to accept the null hypothesis), with regards to the population of stimuli they did not present rather than the sample at hand.
+Here, the authors deduce equivalence (acceptance of the null) from a failed test (i.e. a test where the null cannot be rejected), with regards to the population of stimuli they did not present rather than the sample at hand.
 To estimate how common the problem is in neurolinguistics, a high-quality neurolinguistic journal, *Brain & Language*, was investigated.

 ## Quantitative prevalence of the problem in recent issues of *Brain & Language*
 In total, 86 articles were found where researchers reported known quantities (e.g. perfectly measurable characteristics of a fixed set of stimuli) in their stimulus/materials section, and 58 (**67%**) of these reported inferential statistics of these known values.
 Of these, 47 (**81%**) "accepted" the null hypothesis (i.e., implicitly assumed that stimuli or subjects were matched following a nonsignificant test).
-We conclude that in a large fraction of those cases where researchers published in *B&L* are concerned about confounds of subject groups or experimental stimuli, they conduct inappropriate tests and misinterpret the results of these tests in a potentially misleading manner.
+We conclude that in a large fraction of those cases, where researchers published in *B&L* are concerned about confounds of subject groups or experimental stimuli, they conduct inappropriate tests and misinterpret the results of these tests in a potentially misleading manner.

+Representative statements from every study committing an error as well as further details on the precise survey methodology are available online at https://github.com/jona-sassenhagen/statfail.

 # Simulation
 In addition to our survey of the literature, we also performed a simulation to examine the impact of inferential tests on confounding variables.